Explore New Foods With Chocolate Chirps Cricket Protein

 In the spring of 2019, Chirps beat out nine other startups to win SNAC International’s inaugural challenge at SNAXPO in Orlando, Florida.
 Cricket foods are here to stay, and Chirps is leading the way.

 Chocolate Chirps Cricket Protein Powder is a great product to use in homemade protein bars.
 One of the biggest problems in the protein bar market is proper nutrition.
-Many protein bars are packed with so much sugar and fat, that you might as well be eating candy bars.
+Many protein bars are packed with so much sugar and fat that you might as well be eating candy bars.
 Making your own cricket protein bars can help you keep your calories down and your protein up.
-In addition to protein bars, Chocolate Chirps Cricket Protein Powder can be added to shakes, smoothies, pancakes, and dozens of other recipes for dishes you already know and love.
+In addition to protein bars, you can add Chocolate Chirps Cricket Protein Powder to shakes, smoothies, pancakes, and dozens of other recipes for dishes you already know and love.

 Health-conscious consumers are always looking for better ways to stay fit, and protein supplements are a common staple in their fitness programs.
 Consumers who are worried about rising population levels, climate change, and environmental protection have a new option to try.
 They can investigate insect powder as a reliable and low impact source of nutrition.
 Chocolate Chirps Protein Powder is an excellent source of protein, vitamins, and minerals that uses less water and produces fewer greenhouse gas emissions.
 It’s a great way to stay healthy and protect the environment at the same time.

-Chocolate Chirps Cricket Protein Powder is an excellent way to get a gentle introduction to the world of entomophagy.
+Chocolate Chirps Cricket insect protein powder is an excellent way to get a gentle introduction to the world of entomophagy.
 The powder eliminates the gag reflex that some people may have when viewing whole insects and tastes great.
 Buy Chocolate Chirps Cricket Protein Powder today and see if crickets are right for you.